Harshit-crypto/Obsrv_Api_scripts/README.md

 ## Configuration

  **Configure Tables for Datasets and Datasources**: Use the provided SQL files to set up the necessary database tables.
-    - Execute `datasetTable_postgres.sql` to configure the tables for datasets.
+   -  `datasetTable_postgres.sql` to configure the tables for datasets.
-    - Execute `datasourceTable_postgres.sql` to configure the tables for datasources.
+   -  `datasourceTable_postgres.sql` to configure the tables for datasources.

  **Configure Telemetry and Summary Datasets/Datasources**: Use the provided JSON files to configure Telemetry and Summary datasets and datasources using the datasets and datasource endpoints of the API
-    - Execute `telemetry_dataset_config.json` to configure Telemetry datasets.
+   -  `telemetry_dataset_config.json` to configure Telemetry datasets.
-    - Execute `summary_dataset_config.json` to configure Summary datasets.
+   -  `summary_dataset_config.json` to configure Summary datasets.
-    - Execute `telemetry_datasource_config.json` to configure Telemetry datasources.
+   -  `telemetry_datasource_config.json` to configure Telemetry datasources.
-    - Execute `summary_datasource_config.json` to configure Summary datasources.
+   -  `summary_datasource_config.json` to configure Summary datasources.

 ## Usage